 In law school, Jonathan taught and was an elementary school assistant principal.
 Most recently, Jonathan completed his eighth year in education, and fourth year as an administrator, at a school administered by the Big Shoulders Fund.
 His efforts have been recognized with his receiving the Heart of the School Award in the Archdiocese of Chicago and his selection as an education reform fellow through the University of Notre Dame.
 Having helped a lead school through its response to COVID-19 during the 2019-20 and 2020-21 academic years, Jonathan transitioned to his current position and the full-time practice of law at Klein, Thorpe and Jenkins.
 Jonathan is admitted to practice in Illinois.

 - Jonathan is a member of the honor society Alpha Sigma Nu.
-He also has membership with the Illinois State Bar Association and the Chicago Bar Association.
+He also has membership with the Illinois State Bar Association, Chicago Bar Association and the Illinois Local Government Lawyers Association.

 - Jonathan completed a service-teaching program at an under-resourced school in Chicago.